 The Pug is considered a “sociable and gentle companion” and if you’ve spent any time on the internet you know they are beloved by many.
-This breed is thought to have originated during the Ming dynasty of China (1368–1644), not as ancient as some of the dogs on this post but maybe the most cute?
+This breed is thought to have originated during the Ming dynasty of China (1368–1644), not as ancient as some of the dogs on this post but maybe the cutest?
 You decide.

 The Chow Chow is an ancient breed from China thought by some to have originated 2000-3000 years ago.
 It’s adorable and fluffy and translates from Chinese to the “puffy-lion dog.”

-Shar Pei puppies seems to be born with skin way too large, but they soon grow into it as they age.
+Shar Pei puppies seem to be born with skin way too large, but they soon grow into it as they age.
 During the Communist Revolution a Hong Kong man, Matgo Law, helped save the shrinking population of Shar Pei by bringing nearly 200 of them into the United States and their puppies are the Shar Pei you see living today.

-The Pekingese typically grows to 7-14 pounds and in a show anything over 15 will be disqualified so keep up with those daily walks!
+The Pekingese typically grows to 7-14 pounds and in a show, anything over 15 will be disqualified so keep up with those daily walks!
 This ancient breed has been confirmed to be one of the most ancient dog breeds according to DNA analysis and one of the least genetically diverged from the wolf!